Tadiesse/hello_docker/README.md

 # Sign images with aprivate key in an HSM

+## Requirements
+In order to be able able to use a Siemens private key stored in a HSM, one must first:
+- install signserver
+- download the file truststore-playground.jks

 run this script on Powershell while changing the name of the repo and that of the image.

           cosign generate ghcr.io/{repo}/{IMAGE_NAME} > payload.json